 Ambiente Bikes was started in early 2007.
 Well actually the thought was around in late 2006 and initial drawings were produced back then.
 It came about because there appeared to be a void in the market for a freestyle oriented 24 inch bike.
 Call it a BMX, call it a cruiser, call it whatever you want.
 There are plenty of race cruisers around, however, they all have v-brake mounts, euro bottom brackets and generally not designed for freestyle riding.
 Going back to the early days of freestyle and seeing the likes of Bob Haro on a twin top tube Torker and then his own original Haro Freestyler, I decided to run with a similar design.
 Plus I saw a few people grinding the v-brake mounts off and putting on their own 990 style mounts.

-I am the first to admit, these frames and forks aren’t cheap.
 Instead of going overseas and sourcing them out of the same factory that produces BMX companies 1 through 10 products, I have gone with an Australian manufacturer.
 Raw materials for the frames and forks are sourced from only quality US manufacturers.
-So if you are looking for a product that doesn’t look the same as every other Joe Kid riding around then perhaps an Ambiente Bike model is for you.
+So if you are looking for a product that doesn’t look the same as every other Joe Kid riding around then perhaps one of these is for you.

 The forks probably changed the most from the prototype, as it wasn’t practical to do the dropouts the way I had hoped.
 I ended up going with a slightly different design.
 And before you all say it, no I hadn’t seen the dropouts from the late 80s GT Performer forks.
 Just a coincidence.